 Students who wish to have an ESA in their University residence hall room must make a formal request to the University's Office of Student Accessibility Services and supply appropriate supporting documentation.
 Only ESAs that have been approved will be permitted in the student's University residence hall room.
 Any student who brings an animal into their University residence without the requisite approval will be referred to the Office of Community Standards and may be subject to sanctioning under the University's Student Code of Conduct.

 A determination to approve or disapprove an ESA request will be based on an individualized assessment of the request and the supporting documentation.
 Documentation supporting or prescribing the use of an ESA from mental health care professionals that have had no contact with the student except for limited encounters specifically intended to produce an ESA letter will not be considered, as the professional - client relationship in those cases will often lack diagnostic rigor and the level of familiarity with the functional limitations arising from the diagnosis to support robust recommendations.
-ESAs do not require special training or certification, but must be under the control of the owner.
+ESAs do not require special training or certification, but must be under the control of the Owner.

-Unlike Service Animals, ESAs approved for residence halls are not generally permitted in University academic buildings, classrooms, restrooms, dining halls, publicly accessible residential areas, performance areas, academic offices, or other areas of the campus unless specifically authorized by the Office of Student Accessibility Services.
+Unlike Service Animals, ESAs approved for residence halls are not permitted in University academic buildings, classrooms, restrooms, dining halls, publicly accessible residential areas, performance areas, academic offices, or other areas of the campus unless specifically authorized by the Office of Student Accessibility Services.
 An ESA must be able to reasonably live and be cared for within a University residence room.
 The University reserves the right to disallow animals that cannot be reasonably confined and cared for within a student's own room.
 Students with ESAs must abide by the Owner Guidelines and Responsibilities established by the University.
 (See Section VI below.)

 C. Process for Requesting an ESA on Campus

-- f the student has not yet done so, register with the Office of Student Accessibility Services and submit appropriate, up-to-date documentation from a qualified professional to verify the disability and the need for an ESA.
+- If the student has not yet done so, register with the Office of Student Accessibility Services and submit appropriate, up-to-date documentation from a qualified professional to verify the disability and the need for an ESA.
 For more information on documentation requirements, see https://studentbridgew.sharepoint.com/sites/SAS/SitePages/Documentation-Guidelines.aspx

-- Meet with a staff member from the Office of Student Accessibility Services to discuss the requested accommodations.
+- Meet with a staff member from the Office of Student Accessibility Services to discuss the requested accommodation(s).

 By submitting an ESA request, the student gives permission to the University to verify any information and documentation submitted in support of the request.